 I also added an “overlay” feature, which superimposes foregrounds onto your images.
 Check it out in action below (I’m hiding behind some tree coverage):

-So if you’re looking for free and easy to use photo booth software for your party, you should definitely check out Easy Photo Booth.
+So if you’re looking for free and easy to use photo booth software for your party, you should definitely check out our photo booth app – Easy Photo Booth.